Your Privacy Matters to Garmin

-Our goal is to make sure you know how we collect, use, share and store your personal data when you visit the Garmin Explore website, create an inReach account, register and use your inReach device, subscribe to and use inReach satellite communication services and use the Earthmate and Garmin Explore apps.
+Our goal is to make sure you know how we collect, use, share, and store your personal data when you visit the Garmin Explore website, create an account, register and use your inReach device, subscribe to and use inReach satellite communication services, and use the Earthmate and Garmin Explore apps.

-We ask for personal data — such as your name, email address, location and other information — so you can sign in to your accounts, receive personalized support, receive important safety information about your devices and get the most out of our products.
+We ask for personal data — such as your name, email address, location, and other information — so you can sign in to your account, receive personalized support, receive important safety information about your devices, and get the most out of our products.